 Preventative procedures and treatments involve efforts made to maintain healthy teeth and gums; furthermore, we aim to prevent tooth decay and recession of your gums.
 Our approach to dentistry is to be proactive versus reactive; we focus on prevention and not solely the treatment of disease.

-If patients maintain their teeth adequately at home, and come in for regular cleanings and checkups, it is unlikely they will need restorative procedures.
+If patients maintain their teeth adequately at home, and come in for regular checkups, it is unlikely they will need restorative procedures.
 This also pertains to the health of your gums and supporting bone, as these provide support to your teeth.

 With the use of digital x-rays we are able to visualize cavities between teeth and can be proactive to let you know when cavities are starting.
 This will allow you to put more effort in these specific areas to minimize progression.
 We ensure that you are able to see where the decay process is starting and how far it has progressed by using x-rays as well as intraoral photographs.

 When you come in for an exam we take low dose x-rays and high resolution intraoral pictures to show you what is happening inside of your mouth.

 We take a look at each tooth individually for localized concerns, as well as your teeth as a functioning unit to assess the way your teeth and jaws come together.
 When needed, we will take impressions of your teeth so that we can work on your treatment plan even when you aren’t in the office.
 For more complex issues we have a CT machine available in our office to take 3D radiographic images when required such as implants, difficult root canals, mysterious tooth pain or difficult extractions.